Chaki Khela

 The game starts with one team or individual tossing the chaki toward a target.

-Dodging and Blocking: Opponents may try to intercept or block the disc.
+Dodging and blocking: Opponents may try to intercept or block the disc.

 Passing: In some variations, the chaki is passed between teammates while opponents attempt to snatch it.